Are you a bit of a control freak? Do you like to control every.single.thing? I am. Well, I was until I began losing control and life’s so much better.

 I’m in a control recovery program.
 It’s called Jesus.
-And I’m learning that control was really a temper tantrum about not wanting to trust God for my future.
+I’m learning that a lot of my control issues were really a type of temper tantrum about not wanting to trust God for my future.

 Go with the flow would never have been used to describe my personality.
 NEVER.
 I still need five minutes for deep breaths after a surprise change of plans.
 I’m learning to embrace changes, but I’ve had a lifetime of practice with my control habit.

 (Heaven not Harvard is a participant in affiliate programs including the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.)

 I was strong-willed and controlling in preschool, maybe the womb.

 Even at ten, I had a handwritten spreadsheet for when all my stuffed animals would sleep on my bed.
 I taped this chart to my closet door to keep everything fair and tidy.

 I color coordinated textbooks and folders in high school.
 After creating a detailed catalog of songs, I alphabetized my cassette mix-tapes.

 Now, balancing our budget and organizing the checkbook makes me happy in weird places inside my head.